fubar2/toolfactory-galaxy-server/compose/README.md

 It was designed for command line use and works without problems in the dedicated container when called by the testing tool as if it had been called on a command line.

-There may be other situations where the model used here may be useful on a private desktop.
-Any desired function can be exposed by the rpyc server as shown below.
-Exposed functions are named with the prefix `exposed_` and can make use of more generalised and dangerous code like the command line runner, but that function is not visible to any calling tools.

-A desktop GPU might be used by a new generated tool using the rpyc model, to create a new, specialised Galaxy Appliance for example.
-There may be many applications where this flexibility is useful to add to all of the framework's existing features for developing complex analyses on a desktop.

 ### rpyc makes RPC trivially easy to implement using python functions.